-JACKSON, Mississippi — A Mississippi high school student was exercising his right of free speech when he posted a rap song online that criticized two coaches he accused of misconduct toward female students, a federal appeals court ruled Friday.
+JACKSON, Mississippi — It's back to court for a Mississippi high school student who says he was exercising his right of free speech when he posted a rap song online criticizing two coaches he accused of misconduct toward female students.

-School officials in Itawamba County said Taylor Bell did not cooperate when they tried to investigate the allegations against the coaches, and he caused a major disruption at school by posting the video in early 2011.
-The accusations were never substantiated and charges were never filed.
+School officials said that Taylor Bell did not cooperate when they tried to investigate the allegations against the coaches and that he caused a major disruption at school by posting the video in early 2011.
+The accusations were never substantiated, and charges were never filed.
 Bell was suspended for seven days and assigned to an alternative school for more than a month.

-Court papers say he wrote the song in December 2010 and put it on his Facebook page on Jan.
+Court papers say Bell wrote the song in December 2010 and put it on his Facebook page Jan.
 3, 2011.
 A disciplinary committee suspended Bell on Jan.
-25, 2011, and the county school board upheld the suspension about two weeks aft that.
+25, 2011, and the county school board upheld the suspension about two weeks after that.

 Bell and his mother, Dora Bell, of Fulton, sued the county school district and officials at Itawamba Agricultural High School in 2011.
 A federal judge in Mississippi upheld the suspension, and Bell appealed that decision to the 5th Circuit in New Orleans.

 Bell's attorneys had argued the school's authority over student behavior ends "at the schoolhouse gate."

 Griffith, in the school district's brief, argued the court should recognize the school system has a duty "not only to ameliorate the harmful effects of disruptions, but to prevent those disruptions from happening in the first place."

 Bell's attorney, Scott W. Colom, said other courts have recognized the distinction between school's authority over on-campus versus off-campus speech and the heightened constitutional rights students enjoy when they speak off school grounds.